If you come into the UK and you are escaping persecution, you have a right to seek asylum.

 Obtaining refugee status

 When an asylum seeker receives ‘leave to remain,’ that is refugee status there are still many hurdles to overcome.
 Finding accommodation is one and signing on for Job Seeker’s Allowance can be another.
-Asha’s Support Worker, Lydia Mugoyikaze, is a qualified British Red Cross Support Worker and if necessary she can bring her expertise to bear by advocating with the DWP on behalf of an asylum seeker who now has refugee status if they encounter difficulties with their claim.
+Information and support is available every Thursday at Asha through our drop in services with British Red Cross and Refugee Action.

 Stoke-on-Trent City Council has no specific services for asylum seekers dispersed by the Home Office to accommodation managed by Serco.
 Serco will give a new arrival some basic information and the NHS Asylum and Refugee Health Team interviews a new arrival and refers him or her to a GP Practice.

 The city is an area of high deprivation.
 The English Indices of Deprivation (2015) ranked Stoke-on-Trent as the equal 13th deprived area of the 20 local authority districts with the highest proportion of neighbourhoods in the most deprived 10% of neighbourhoods.